Statement of Principles

 A clear distinction should be drawn between factual information and comment or opinion.
 An article that is essentially comment or opinion should be clearly presented as such.
 Material facts on which an opinion is based should be accurate.

-Opinion must be clearly identified as such unless a column or other expression of opinion is widely understood to consist largely of the writerís own opinions.
+Opinion, whether newspaper column or internet blog, must be clearly identified as such unless a column, blog or other expression of opinion is widely understood to consist largely of the writerís own opinions.
 Though requirements for a foundation of fact pertain, with comment and opinion balance is not essential.
 Cartoons are understood to be opinion.

 Letters for publication are the prerogative of editors who are to be guided by fairness, balance, and public interest.
 Abridgement is acceptable but should not distort meaning.